OlineStaerke/Ml_Ops_Project/README.md

 ML Operations Project at DTU Compute.

-The base-line for this model is inspired by https://medium.com/illuin/deep-learning-has-almost-all-the-answers-yes-no-question-answering-with-transformers-223bebb70189
+This model is inspired by Vincent Micheli's Article [Deep Learning has (almost) all the answers: Yes/No Question Answering with Transformers](https://medium.com/illuin/deep-learning-has-almost-all-the-answers-yes-no-question-answering-with-transformers-223bebb70189)

 Project Organization
 ------------